PopovEvgeniy/desexonix/readme.txt

 1.4.8: The small changes.
 1.4.9: A small bug has been fixed.
 1.5-1.5.5: The small changes.
-1.5.6-1.5.7: Microsoft Windows Bitmap format support has improved.
+1.5.6-1.5.8: Microsoft Windows Bitmap format support has improved.
+1.5.9-1.6.9: The small changes.